lock3/wg21/p2258/appendix.md

 Note that we still need a leading `typename` when splicing a [template-id]{.bnf}
 as a type.
 That seems unavoidable.

-The downside of this approach is that it can be more than a bit cryptic.
+The benefit is more illusory than real.
+We're not eliminating keywords, we're replacing them with notation, which can be a more cryptic than beneficial.
 It also means that programmers have to choose the right splice notation in contexts where only one would be allowed.

 ### Unary splice